Hamza417/Felicity/README.md

 - **True Randomized Shuffle:** Choose between Miller and Fisher-Yates shuffle algorithms.

-This feature is list is not exhaustive and only main features are listed.
+This feature list is not exhaustive and only main features are listed.

 ## Roadmap